UKCloud/documentation/articles/openshift/oshift-sco.md

 #### Infrastructure nodes

 Infrastructure nodes provide supporting services such as OpenShift routers, registry, metric collection and aggregated logging.
-Infrastructure nodes are not required, but we recommend a minimum of two infrastructure nodes to provide integrated cluster services.
+Infrastructure nodes are not mandatory, but we recommend a minimum of two infrastructure nodes to provide integrated cluster services.

 #### Application nodes